Stochastic Two-temperature Nonequilibrium Ising model: Conclusion

 In this work, we have studied the two-dimensional Ising model subjected to a stochastic dichotomous temperature.
 The temperature alternates between $T_c \pm \delta$ with a rate $\gamma$ which leads the system to a nonequilibrium stationary state characterised by unusual behaviour of observables like magnetization and energy.
 For example, the average magnetization and average energy change non-monotonically as functions of flip-rate $\gamma$.
 We have characterised this NESS through two complementary approaches.
 In the small $\gamma$ regime, we use a renewal approach to explain the origin of the non-monotonic variation of the obseravbles.
 On the other hand, for small $\delta$, we employ the dynamical response theory to understand the $\gamma$ dependence of the observables.

 We find that the NESS admits an effective temperature description for fast temperature switches, i.e., for large values of $\gamma$.
-We explicitly compute this effective temperature in the $\gamma \to \infty$ limit.
+We explicitly compute this effective temperature in the $\gamma \to \infty$ limit, which turns out to be below the critical temperature of the ordinary Ising model.
 Using extensive numerical simulation, we show that the effective temperature description remains valid for a finite range of $\gamma$ and breaks only in the small $\gamma$ regime.
 We further show that such an effective temperature description does not imply that the system reaches an equilibrium state---the inherent nonequilibrium nature of the dynamics leads to a non-zero energy current flowing through the system from the hot reservoir to the cold reservoir.
+We also show that the qualitative behaviour of the observables in the NESS remains robust across system size variation.

-It would be interesting to investigate how the behaviour of the NESS changes as the system size is varied.
-In particular, how the threshold values of the flip rate and the effective temperatures depend on the system size.
-Another natural open question is whether similar effects are observed in other systems that belong to the Ising universality class.
+A natural open question is whether similar effects are observed in other systems that belong to the Ising universality class.
 In a more general sense, our study can be thought of as a special case of a driving protocol where a control parameter of a system is randomly switched between two distinct values according to a dichotomous process.
-In particular it would be interesting to study the behaviour of systems with underlying nonequilibrium dynamics like the Katz-Lebowitz-Spohn model~\cite{katz1983phase} or the driven lattice gas~\cite{schmittmann1995statistical}.
+In this context, it would be worthwhile to investigate systems with underlying nonequilibrium dynamics like the Katz-Lebowitz-Spohn model~\cite{katz1983phase} or the driven lattice gas~\cite{schmittmann1995statistical}.
+It would also be of interest to explore whether our results can be tested experimentally using thin-film set-ups similar to the ones used in Ref.~\cite{expt_1,adma_202501043}.